The Business Risk of Every Technical Departure

 The timeline shapes your risk

-Before anything else, understand how long you have.
+First, understand how long you have.

 In Australia, standard notice periods are four weeks.
 In India, it’s typically two to three months — sometimes longer for senior engineers.
-This isn’t just a logistical detail.
-It fundamentally changes what kind of handover is possible and what your exposure is.

 Start the moment you know